jkim3300/SalesTrackingApp/README.md

 # SalesTrackingApp
-#### Technical exercise on developing sales tracking application that handles salesperson's commissions and incentives.
+#### Technical exercise for Profisee on developing sales tracking application that handles salesperson's commissions and incentives.
 Window Forms application with full-stack foundation.
 In database folder, execute query for sample tables and datas for testing;(Encouraged to run 1 and 2 line seperately).

 ## Data layer